Mitsubishi Heavy and Hitachi to settle dispute over South Africa project | The Japan Times

 Mitsubishi Heavy Industries Ltd. and Hitachi Ltd. are expected to settle their dispute over losses related to a thermal power generation project in South Africa, sources have said.

-Mitsubishi Heavy initially demanded some ¥770 billion in payments from Hitachi, but the two sides are now in talks on reducing the amount to ¥500 billion, the sources said.
+Mitsubishi Heavy initially demanded some ¥770 billion in payments from Hitachi, but the two sides are now in talks over reducing the amount to ¥500 billion, the sources said.

-In July 2017, Mitsubishi Heavy filed for arbitration with the Japan Commercial Arbitration Association, demanding Hitachi’s payments to cover losses from the South African project for which Hitachi signed a contract before the merger.
+In July 2017, Mitsubishi Heavy filed for arbitration with the Japan Commercial Arbitration Association, demanding payment from Hitachi to cover losses from the South African project, for which Hitachi signed a contract before the merger.

 The proposed settlement includes a handover of a certain stake in the joint venture from Hitachi to Mitsubishi Heavy, the sources said.